OberonSystem3/TheOberonCompanionCD/README.md

-# TheOberonCompanionCD
+This is the original contents of the CD to the book "The Oberon Companion" (Fischer, A.; Marais, H.; vdf verlag, 1998)

-This is the original contents of the CD to the book "The Oberon Companion" (vdf, 1998)
+The folder Acroread is not included.
+Everything else is here.
+See README.TXT for more information.